petrikreus/comp-se-200-assignment/test_plan.md

 > - When the tests are considered "passed"?
 > - How to guarantee adequate code coverage?

-The scope of the testing is limited to unit and integration tests, since access is given only to the utility library.

 # Virtual Machine

 > - Optionally, the description of your Virtual Machine setup with screenshots (e.g. of a tool test you are running), if